 If you have little ones that need to be watched and something happens with your regular scheduled childcare, know the cost of your backup plan and put it somewhere in your budget.

 Don’t forget about birthdays and holidays.
-Add gift giving to your monthly budget, so these holidays don’t sneak up on you.
+Add gift giving to your monthly budget, so these holidays or events like baby showers, weddings, and other similar events, don’t sneak up on you.

 38. Travel Expenses

 If you have any trips coming up, planning for the expenses like the cost of bag check, transportation to and from the airport and visa costs.